WMSC (FM): At the beginning...

-Launching The Voice of Montclair State and WVMS was an exciting and exhilarating experience for everyone involved and was one of the high points of most of the pioneering team's experiences at Montclair State College.
+Launching The Voice of Montclair State and WVMS was a memorable experience, and was one of the pivotal events of most of the pioneering team's experiences at Montclair State College.
 In 1974, seven years after the original AM carrier-current station went on the air, Montclair was able to obtain an FM license, over objections from East Hanover Township that it would harm the operation of co-channel high school station WHPH.
 On December 9, 1974, with the signing on of WMSC, Ed Helvey's original dream had finally been realized.

-The 80's and 90's
+The ‘80s and ‘90s

 In 1981, WMSC filed to move to 101.5 MHz, having been displaced by changes to adjacent radio station facilities; the move became effective on March 12, 1984.
 Montclair State prepared for its move into the commercial band by purchasing $32,000 of new equipment and improving its on-air standards.
 This lasted 10 years until 1994, when, in a controversial decision, the administration of MSC accepted a $50,000 deal from WKXW Trenton (New Jersey 101.5) to move the station back to 90.3. and concerns from Ramapo College over interference to its WRPR.
 WKXW wanted to reduce interference that WMSC's facility caused to its own broadcasts and had threatened to even petition for the cancellation of the station's license if it did not accept an offer to move.

 The FCC accepted the application over the objections of Fordham University's WFUV; Press covered up to $25,000 of frequency change-related expenses and donated $100,000 in services, including the ability to rebroadcast news and weather reports from WKXW, in the run-up to the change, which took place in March 1995.

 In 1994, Montclair State College became a university; however, the WMSU call letters were already in use by a commercial radio station in Starkville, Mississippi.